corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/operating/monitoring-logging.md

 ### Monitoring scenarios

-See [Monitoring scenarios](monitoring-scenarios.md) for a description of some typical node monitoring cases you may encounter when using [node metrics](../../node-metrics.md).
+See [Monitoring scenarios](monitoring-scenarios.md) for a description of some common node monitoring scenarios when using [node metrics](../../node-metrics.md).

 ## Memory usage and tuning